March 2016 Maiduguri bombings

 On 16 March 2016, two female suicide bombers, thought to be members of Boko Haram, killed 22 people worshiping at the Molai-Umarari mosque on the outskirts of Maiduguri, Nigeria.
 The first bomb detonated at around 5am as worshipers were beginning their early morning prayers.

-One of the women disguised herselfas a man to allow her to access areas of the mosque usually inaccessible to women.
+One of the women disguised herself as a man to allow her to access areas of the mosque usually inaccessible to women.
 She positioned herself in the front row of the mosque, then detonated her explosives as people stood up for prayers.

 After the first bomb was detonated inside the building, the second was detonated 50 m away, killing people fleeing the building, and those who rushed to help.

 The attacks came soon after the Nigerian president, Muhammadu Buhari, claimed that Boko Haram were "technically defeated".
 In the aftermath, to defend these claims, military officials downplayed the severity of the incident as a 'common' event, experienced by 'countries around the world'.